mazkk123/Fluid_Predictor/README.md

-# Fluid_Predictor
+# Fluid_Engine
-Using a mixture of CNN (Convolutional Neural Networks) and machine learning methodologies, this project aims to predict particle positions, velocities and accelerations in multiple SPH approximations of a fluid.
+Using a mixture of different Langrangian fluid solver methods, this project aims to be a comprehensive fluid solver involving 9 different fluid solver algorithms.

 ## Weighting Kernels
 In an SPH approximation of fluids, different weighting